dmichaels/public/work/etc/bc_librarian_interview/project/README.md

 * Move to more realtime event-driven data streaming architecture to process new member data as it arrives.
 * Use Kafka as realtime data pipeline and Salesforce API to trigger email sends.
+  - Why not just have simple process pick up new members and send emails directly (via API)?
+    - Not scalable (even if async/threaded).
+    - And wanted to create a POC (proof-of-concept) for moving toward more realtime processing in general.

 ---